crdelozier/sfds/pong/ideas.md

 * Add a cheat code enabled by pressing some keyboard buttons (use keyPressed()) that gives the player a big advantage.

+* Program some artificial intelligence for player 2!
+You should try to make the second player's moves as fair as possible.
+The computer opponent should have some limitations on how it can move so that it isn't perfect.
+Don't just make it so that the artificial intelligence always wins.